-In this paper the prototype built out of 24 modules, forming a cylindrical diagnostic chamber with the inner diameter of 360 mm and the AFOV of 300 mm, is presented.
-The developed methods of synchronization and calibration of the entire setup composed of plastic scintillators, Photomultipliers (PMT) and Front-End Electronics (FEE) are described in detail.
-The result of a simplified image reconstruction is shown in the last chapter.
+In this article, the prototype built out of 24 modules, forming a cylindrical diagnostic chamber with the inner diameter of 360 mm and the AFOV of 300 mm, is presented.
+The developed methods of synchronization and calibration of the entire setup composed of plastic scintillators, PMTs, and frontend electronics (FEE) are described in detail.
+The result of simplified image reconstruction is shown in the last chapter.